-This 1987 movie was the fifteenth in the James Bond series and the first to feature Timothy Dalton as the British secret service ace.
-The Living Daylights co-starred Maryam d’Abo as his love interest and Vienna as the setting for parts of the film.
+This 1987 movie was the fifteenth in the James Bond series and the first to feature Timothy Dalton as the British secret service agent.
+The Living Daylights co-starred Maryam d’Abo and Vienna.

 - See also: